 Timer 3 - Mode 11: Biphase Demodulation In the Biphase demodulation mode, the timer operates like in Manchester demodulation mode.
 The difference is that the bits are decoded via a toggle flip-flop.
-This flip-flop samples the edge in the middle of the bitframe and the compare register 1 match event shifts the toggle flip-flop output into shift register (see also combined mode 9).
+This flip-flop samples the edge in the middle of the bitframe and the compare register 1 match event shifts the toggle flip-flop output into shift register (see "Combination Mode 9: Biphase Demodulation" on page 84).